About this Master Course

 Gnocchi are the true expression of Italy's regional and local cuisine.
 First of all, they are the ancestors of pasta.
 Yes, the first form of gnocchi date back to very ancient times and were a simple mixture of flour and water.
 Secondly, they reflect the natural creative impulse of Italians.
 Vegetables, leftover meats and fish, cheese, stale bread, flours have all been turned, throughout the centuries, into delicious gnocchi dishes.

-This Homemade Gnocchi: The Complete Guide is a love letter to one of the coziest and most comforting Italian dishes.
+This Homemade Gnocchi: Master Course is a love letter to one of the coziest and most comforting Italian dishes.
 Viva gli gnocchi!

 Content Published in This Course

-In Homemade Gnocchi: The Complete Guide we have put together everything there is to know about gnocchi ... the many different ingredients, the stories and traditions behind each, the regional recipes.
-When writing this Guide, we were surprised to find out how no one has ever gathered such comprehensive information on gnocchi all in one place.
-This is what makes our Homemade Gnocchi: The Complete Guide extra special!
+In Homemade Gnocchi: Master Course we have put together everything there is to know about gnocchi ... the many different ingredients, the stories and traditions behind each, the regional recipes.
+When writing this Course, we were surprised to find out how no one has ever gathered such comprehensive information on gnocchi all in one place.
+This is what makes our Homemade Gnocchi: Master Course extra special!

 Let us guide you step by step while you will learn at your own pace and on your own schedule.
 As you prepare the different varieties and master each recipe, you will astound your family and friends with such local Italian dishes.